When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Who Makes the Most Money: The NCAA Men’s or Women’s Basketball Programs?

 When it comes to revenue in major sports, there is rarely an instance where the men’s game doesn’t outpace the women’s game.
-That position remains in college basketball, the NCAA Men’s Basketball program’s revenue is massive in comparison to the women’s basketball program’s revenue.
+That position remains in college basketball.
+The NCAA Men’s Basketball program’s revenue is massive compared to the women’s basketball program’s.

-For the 2020 season, the NCAA announced total revenue of decrease of 50% due to the pandemic-forced cancellation of the 2020 NCAA basketball tournament.
-The 2019 NCAA Division I Men’s Basketball Tournament alone generated an incredible $933 million in revenue for the NCAA – from ticket sales, to media rights fees, and sponsorships.
+For the 2022 season, the NCAA announced a total revenue of almost $1.3 billion.
+The 2022 NCAA Division I Men’s Basketball Tournament alone generated an incredible near-1.2 billion in revenue for the NCAA, from ticket sales to media rights fees and sponsorships.

 What Are the Main Revenue Streams for NCAA Basketball?

-March Madness is not just an exciting tournament for players of both the men’s and women’s games, but it is a gold mine for the NCAA in terms of revenue.
+March Madness is not just an exciting tournament for players in both the men’s and women’s games.
+It's a gold mine for the NCAA in terms of revenue.
 Commercial sponsorships, media distribution, and endorsements are just a few ways the NCAA makes money from the three-week tournament.
 It generates around 90% of the NCAA’s revenue as a whole.

-It’s difficult to track the individual revenues of teams, as many athletic programs operate as non-profits.
+It isn’t easy to track the individual revenues of teams and programs, as many athletic departments operate as nonprofits.

 How Much Is Invested Into Men’s NCAA Basketball Programs Versus Women’s NCAA Basketball Programs?

 The revenue split between the Men’s Tournament and the Women’s tournaments isn’t the clearest.
-While it’s obvious that the Men’s Tournament generates the most revenue as a whole, the difference in revenue distribution sheds some light on the split in revenue generation and the discriminatory nature of sports.
+While it’s evident that the Men’s Tournament generates the most revenue, the difference in revenue distribution sheds some light on the split in revenue generation and the discriminatory nature of sports.

 Seeing as the Men’s Tournament accounts for nearly 90% of revenue for the NCAA, it makes sense that the conference of a team, as it progresses through the tournament, is paid a portion that accumulates as they succeed.
-In 2017, that amount was $266, 183, resulting in a near $1.6 million pay-out for the team that makes the Finals.
+Payouts in 2023 ranged from $4 million to $32 million, depending on the team and conference.

 How Many Players on an NCAA Men’s Basketball Program Receive Scholarships?

-Men’s College Basketball programs have over $1 billion of scholarship money available to them.
-Distributed across colleges and universities, as well as divisions, the divide is clear in terms of how many scholarships are available.
+Men’s college basketball programs have over $1 billion in scholarship money, distributed across colleges, universities, and divisions.
+The divide is clear regarding how many scholarships are available.

-In Division I Men’s Basketball, there are 337 universities with a program.
+Division I Men’s Basketball has 337 universities with a program.
 Each team has 13 scholarships available, to be divided across the roster.
-There are an approximate total of 4300 scholarships offered in Division I Basketball for Men.
+Approximately 4,300 scholarships are offered in Division I Basketball for Men.

 How Many Players on an NCAA Women’s Basketball Program Receive Scholarships?

-Women’s College Basketball programs have around the same amount, $1 billion, available in scholarship money.
-Distributed across Division I and II programs, there are many opportunities in the women’s game as well.
+Women's college basketball programs have around the same amount of money available in scholarships as men's: $1 billion.
+Distributed across Division I and II programs, there are many opportunities in the women's game.

 Which Is More Viewed in the US, Men’s or Women’s College Basketball?

-As a whole, the men’s college basketball game is watched more than the women’s college basketball game.
-Measured from the most popular event, March Madness, we can see the difference in viewership.
+Overall, men’s college basketball games are watched more than women’s basketball games.
+As measured by the most popular event, March Madness, we can see the difference in viewership.

-Where Else Is the NCAA Broadcast (Outside the USA)?
+Where Is the NCAA Broadcast Outside the USA?

-When CBS-Turner took over coverage duties for the NCAA Tournament, ESPN International acquired rights to distribute the competition outside of the United States.
+When CBS-Turner took over coverage duties for the NCAA Tournament, ESPN International acquired the rights to distribute the competition outside the United States.

-The majority of coverage is simulcast from the US feeds, whereas Final Four and Championship coverage use separately produced world feeds developed by ESPN College Basketball.
+Most coverage is simulcast from US feeds, whereas Final Four and Championship coverage use separately produced world feeds developed by ESPN College Basketball.

 Is There an International Market for NCAA Women’s Basketball?

-NCAA Women’s Basketball is distributed internationally as the men’s side is through associated networks like ESPN International.
-However, due to the presence of successful women’s basketball leagues outside of the United States, NCAA Women’s Basketball is less prominent abroad.
+NCAA Women’s Basketball is distributed internationally, and the men’s side is through associated networks like ESPN International.
+However, due to successful women’s basketball leagues outside the United States, NCAA Women’s Basketball is less prominent abroad.

 Some countries outside of the United States with a professional women’s basketball league: